-29 What formalities are required for the appointment of a lawyer to make the arrest application?
+What formalities are required for the appointment of a lawyer to make the arrest application?
 Must a power of attorney or other documents be provided to the court?
 If so, what formalities must be followed with regard to these documents?

-Lawyers who are licensed to practise in the UAE courts must be retained to institute proceedings in court and a notarised power of attorney is required in all UAE jurisdictions.
-If the power of attorney is executed outside the United Arab Emirates, it must be legalised and consularised up to the UAE consulate in the country of execution.
+An arrest application can only be filed before onshore UAE Courts (excluding DIFC Courts and the ADGM Courts).
+Therefore, lawyers who are licensed to practise in the UAE courts must be retained to institute proceedings in court and a notarised power of attorney is required in all UAE jurisdictions.
+If the power of attorney is executed outside the United Arab Emirates, it must be legalised and consularised at the UAE consulate in the country of execution.
 The power of attorney must then be legalised through the UAE Ministry of Justice.

 Arabic is the official language of the United Arab Emirates and its courts.
 All proceedings are conducted in Arabic and all documents that are filed must be translated into Arabic by a translator licensed by the Ministry of Justice.
 Consequently, all underlying documents supporting the arrest must be translated into Arabic.
-Action cannot be filed without a power of attorney and the translated supporting documents.
-In cases before the Dubai or Abu Dhabi courts, relevant documents may be filed electronically.
+Actions cannot be filed without a power of attorney and the translated supporting documents, which may be filed electronically.